Strychnine and the murder of John Cook

-Strychnine was not quite as readily available in the 19th century as poisons like arsenic.
-In fact, it was both a poison and a cure.
+Strychnine was not quite as readily available as poisons like arsenic in the 19th century.
+In fact it was both a poison and a cure.
 It was available as a rodent killer, but it was also used medicinally as a cardiac, respiratory, and digestive stimulant.
 It was even proposed as a recreational drug, a gold-medal-winning performance enhancer and a potential treatment for hangovers.

 How did they catch William Palmer?